squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 `title`{ #toc-title }

+:   [:octicons-tag-24: 7.3.5][title support] ·
-:   :octicons-milestone-24: Default: _automatically set_ – This option sets the
+    :octicons-milestone-24: Default: _automatically set_ – This option sets the
-    title of the table of contents navigation in the right sidebar, which is normally automatically sourced from the translations for the [site language] as set in `mkdocs.yml`:
+    title of the table of contents in the right navigation sidebar, which is normally automatically sourced from the translations for the [site language] as set in `mkdocs.yml`: